-13. CORPORATE SOCIAL RESPONSIBILITY (CSR) INITIATIVE
+12. CORPORATE SOCIAL RESPONSIBILITY (CSR) INITIATIVE

-Your Company has framed a Corporate Social Responsibility (CSR) Policy in compliance with the provisions of the Companies Act, 2013 and the same is available on the Company's website (www.msldriveline.com).
+Your Company has framed a Corporate Social Responsibility (CSR) Policy in compliance with the provisions of the Companies Act, 2013 and rules made thereunder as amended from time to time.
+The same is available on the Company's website (www.msldriveline.com).